Bella Mafia: Plot

 Lynda La Plante (who also created Widows) scripted this TV miniseries about the family life surrounding a Mafia don.
 Sicilian magnate Don Roberto Luciano (Dennis Farina) and his wife Graziella (Vanessa Redgrave) live comfortably at Villa Rosa in Palermo, Italy.
 Their son Michael (Michael Hayden) has an affair with Sophia (Nastassja Kinski), leaving her pregnant but unmarried.
 After Don Roberto refuses to traffic drugs, angry U.S. mob boss Carolla (Tony Lo Bianco) retaliates by having his son Michael killed.
 While at a convent, Sophia is given a hard blow when another pregnant woman tells her of his death; she almost immediately gives birth to Luca, Michael's son.
 Living at the convent, but determined to keep her son, she goes alone by herself to confront the Luciano family for money to support her son.
 However, the Lucianos are still coping with Michael's death and refuse admission to anyone, unless its family or those that work for them, through the gates.
 Despite the guard's insistence, Sophia still continues to try to seek an audience with them, only to be violently handled by the guards and almost thrown on the road.
 One of Michael's brothers, Constantino, taking pity on her, lets her in.
 He and his mother, Graziella, nurse the tired Sophia.

 During her time in the villa, Sophia and Constantino fall in love.
 However, none of the Lucianos, including Constantino, know of her being Michael's former lover or of their son's existence.
 Roberto (Farina), sees Constantino's affections for Sophia and makes it clear to his wife that he doesn't approve of her, mostly due to her being poor and considered lower class.
 However, Graziella eventually gets her husband to understand Sophia and accept her.
 While the engagement is good news, Sophia secretly learns something devastating.
-Because she spent so long at the Lucianos and took too long of time to contact the convent, the nuns gave him up for adoption.
+Because she spent so long at the Lucianos and took too long of time to contact the convent, the nuns gave her son up for adoption.
 Sophia keeps this a secret.
 She eventually recovers and marries Constantino.
 The story begins to show the other brothers, Alfredo (Tony Maggio), who constantly tries to please their father, and Fredrico (W. Earl Brown), who is something of a troublemaker and doesn't like being told what to do.